binjr/binjr.github.io/docs/about/what_is_binjr.md

 visualizations can be applied to log files with great benefits.

 Behind the scene, _binjr_ uses Apache Lucene to index data from log files; meaning users can use its powerful query language to hack through vast quantities logged events.

-It also allows _binjr_ to open log files of any size; unlike most text editors which will fail to load multi gigabytes-sized files as they try to fit it all in memory, _binjr_ will happily index those and present a paginated view so that memory usage remains reasonable, while the backing index ensures navigating and searching is lightning fast.
+It also allows _binjr_ to open log files of any size; unlike most text editors which will fail to load multi gigabytes-sized files as they try to fit it all in memory, _binjr_ will happily index those and present a paginated view so that memory usage remains reasonable, while the backing index ensures that searches are fast and navigation snappy.

 With these abilities, _binjr_ aims to become the missing link between text editors and command line tools